juanmill4/Breach-House/README.md

 To start the application, follow these steps:

 1. Navigate to the `/app/` directory in your terminal.
-2. Run the followings command:
+2. Run the following commands:
    ```bash
    pip3 install -r requirements.tx
    python3 app.py